-While significant progress has been made in applying VLMs to robotic long-horizon task planning~\cite{zhou2024isr, chen2024autotamp}, current approaches are often limited to simplified tasks or simulation environments and often assume complete prior knowledge of environmental objects~\cite{yang2025guiding, zhang2024fltrnn}, including ground-truth object poses.
+\textbf{VLM-guided Long-Horizon Task Planning: } While significant progress has been made in applying VLMs to robotic long-horizon task planning~\cite{zhou2024isr, chen2024autotamp}, current approaches are often limited to simplified tasks or simulation environments and often assume privileged information of environmental objects~\cite{yang2025guiding, zhang2024fltrnn}, including ground-truth object poses.
 For instance, \cite{chen2024autotamp} repeatedly queries LLMs to generate symbolic plans but does not handle perception errors or real-time execution.
 This leaves a critical gap between noisy perception, motion planning, and symbolic planning, which occurs even more frequently for transparent object manipulation.
 Therefore, a unified framework for transparent object manipulation addressing these limitations is highly desirable.